Information Technology – Teaching and Learning

 - Mobile teaching infrastructure that can allow faculty to use mobile devices to teach and project course content

 - Technology infrastructure (power, network access, etc.) that helps the tools meld seamlessly with classroom teaching and learning

-Given our beliefs in what a teaching & learning space should provide to both faculty and students, a cross-disciplinary team representing UW Bothell faculty, Learning Technolgies, Information Technologies, and Physical Planning and Space Management have redesigned 2 classrooms, which were launched Fall quarter 2017.
-DISC 252 had additonal whiteboards added and technology added to make the space more condusive to active learning and research into teaching and learning.
+Given our beliefs in what a teaching & learning space should provide to both faculty and students, a cross-disciplinary Spaces Design Team using feedback from a faculty focus group and representing UW Bothell Office of Digital Learning & Innovation, Information Technologies, Registrar’s Office, and Physical Planning and Space Management have redesigned 13 classrooms to date, beginning Fall quarter 2017.

 This 30-person classroom was transformed from a dark, crowded classroom into a brighter, more open and highly collaborative space.